 Thallium (III) oxide is a degenerate n-type semiconductor with high optical transparency and electrical conductivity.
 Films of thallium(III) oxide can be electrochemically deposited onto conducting and p-type semiconducting substrates, and photoelectrochemically deposited onto n-type semiconducting substrates.
 Films deposited at currents below the mass transport limit onto platinum or stainless steel were columnar, and the current efficiency on stainless steel was 103 ±2%.
 Dendritic films were deposited at mass-transport-limited currents.
 Films were deposited with thicknesses ranging from 0.1 μm on n-silicon, to 170 μm on stainless steel. the photoelectrochemically deposited films were “direct-written” onto n-silicon, since the material was deposited only at irradiated portions of the electrode.
 Thin films were grown by irradiating the n-silicon with 450 nm monochromatic light, since the light was strongly absorbed by the thallium(III) oxide. the most uniform thin films were deposited when the n-silicon was initially irradiated with a short pulse of high intensity light. the pulse apparently promoted instantaneous nucleation of a high density of thallium(III) oxide nuclei.

-R. J. Phillips et al., "Electrochemical and Photoelectrochemical Deposition of Thallium(III) Oxide Thin Films," Journal of Materials Research, Materials Research Society, Jan 1989.
+R. J. Phillips et al., "Electrochemical and Photoelectrochemical Deposition of Thallium(III) Oxide Thin Films," Journal of Materials Research, Materials Research Society (MRS), Jan 1989.

 Article - Journal

-© 1989 Materials Research Society, All rights reserved.
+© 1989 Materials Research Society (MRS), All rights reserved.